mozmeao/www-config/docs/index.md

 ## Testing

-Any commit that triggers a deployment to our dev, staging, or prod environments will also trigger a suite of test jobs configured in [.gitlab-ci.yml](https://github.com/mozmeao/www-config/blob/master/.gitlab-ci.yml).
+Any commit that triggers a deployment to our dev, staging, or prod environments will also trigger a suite of test jobs configured in [.gitlab-ci.yml](https://github.com/mozmeao/www-config/blob/main/.gitlab-ci.yml).
 That file also specifies a number of jobs to be run if a pipeline provided a BASE_URL, which we can use to test independent of deployment.

   - visit [https://gitlab.com/mozmeao/www-config/pipelines/new](https://gitlab.com/mozmeao/www-config/pipelines/new)
-  - by default the `master` branch is populated
+  - by default the `main` branch is populated
   - Add a new variable:
     - **Input variable key** is `BASE_URL`
     - **Input variable value** should be equal to the URL you want to run the tests against (example: https://www-demo1.allizom.org)